ReviewETF Logo

 ~5,000+

-Going from VAS alone to VAS + VGS is the single biggest diversification jump you can make.
-You go from 300 Australian stocks to ~1,800 across 23 developed countries.
-Adding VGE (emerging markets) pushes you above 5,000 unique companies across 50+ countries.
+Going from VAS alone to VAS + VGS is the single biggest diversification jump you can make in the core.
+Adding VGE pushes you above 5,000 companies across 50+ countries.

 Portfolio